• Skip to content

 9. Job Duties

-It also entails creating a chain of command and identifying leadership over each area.
+It also entails creating a chain of command and identifying leadership in each area.

-Regardless of the size of the event, volunteers will need detailed job descriptions and training to successfully fulfill their job assignments.
+Regardless of the size of the event, volunteers will need detailed job descriptions and training to fulfill their job assignments successfully.

 10. Organizational Chart

-I am a visual person so I like to work with organizational charts because they clearly show who has responsibility for what and what the pecking order is.
+I am a visual person, so I like to work with organizational charts.
+They clearly show who is responsible for what and what the pecking order is.

-Chain-of-command is less about who is on the top of the rung as it is about who can make decisions and help facilitate a smooth process.
+The chain of command is less about who is on the top of the rung than who can make decisions and help facilitate a smooth process.
 Here is an example event organizational chart:

 Church events are a lot of fun and can provide great fellowship for a congregation and community.